sk1264/Tarot-Card-Game/README.md

 # Tarot Card "Game of Life"

-Discover your fate through a standard Major and Minor Arcana tarot card reading!
+Discover your fate through a Tarot Card "Game of Life", where the user will walk through 10 major life events to be interpreted by a tarot reading.
+At the end of the game, depending on whether the majority of readings turn out bad vs. good, you win or lose!

 Tarot decks contain 78 cards divided into two major groups:

 1. 22 Major Arcana Cards
 2. 56 Minor Arcana Cards